 How to install Docker on Raspberry Pi?

-Before using Docker on your Raspberry Pi, there are a few things to install first.
+But let me rewind a bit and explain all the steps in more details.
+Indeed, before using Docker on your Raspberry Pi, there are a few things to install first.
 Docker runs as a service, so we need to install it before creating any container.

 Install an operating system

 On their website, they mention that Ubuntu, Debian, and Fedora are officially supported, so I guess it should work on any variation of these systems.
 Arch Linux has an experimental version available too.

 I’m testing this tutorial for you on a Raspberry Pi 4 with Raspberry Pi OS Bullseye, but it should be the same steps for whatever system you use.

 So if it’s not done already, follow one of these tutorials to get your system ready: